gauge-sh/chatpdb/README.md

 ----> 9     import chatpdb; chatpdb.set_trace()
      10
 ipdb> y
-You are currently in a python debugger, etc.
+You are currently in a python debugger
 ```
 Type `y "prompt"` to ask a question.